Check out the 2024 programme!

 Presentation

-Ben will outline the premise behind a whole school inclusive culture, followed by a full workshop in the afternoon.
+Colin will outline the premise behind a whole school inclusive culture, followed by a full workshop in the afternoon.

 -